espressomd/espresso/doc/tutorials/mlip-water/Readme.md

-# Tutorial: integrating MLIPs with ESPResSo: a tutorial on simulating water
+# Tutorial: integrating MLIPs with ESPResSo - a tutorial on simulating water

+Atomistic simulations of water with classical force fields and MLIPs.

 ## Environment setup